 - Mask color—Choose a color for the mask that fills the space around the window.
 Only fixed windows have this option.

 - Box shadow—Add a shadow effect around the window.
+Use the Quick style button to select from preset designs, or use the following settings:

 The configurable windows have the following predefined templates: